mc2-project/opaque-sql/docs/src/usage/client.rst

 Starting Opaque SQL
 ###################

 Here we outline how to use `the client <https://github.com/mc2-project/mc2>`_ to submit queries.
-In this security model, the Spark driver is considered *untrusted*, and should not have any way to decrypt results or any intermediate computation.
+This is an alternative way to run Opaque SQL that integrates well with the rest of the MC\ :sup:`2` projects, such as `Secure XGBoost <https://github.com/mc2-project/secure-xgboost>`_.

-**Note** that this method of computation is still not entirely supported.
-It is possible to submit queries from MC\ :sup:`2` Client, but only with a shared key on the driver, so it must still be considered *trusted*.
+Note that the driver still must be located on *trusted* hardware for the complete security guarantees provided by the MC\ :sup:`2` platform.

 Starting the gRPC Listener
 **************************